Andereoo/TkinterWeb/docs/source/upgrading.rst

 * All HTML widgets now bind to ``<Up>``, ``<Down>``, ``<Left>``, ``<Right>``, ``<Prior>``, ``<Next>``, ``<Home>``, and ``<End>`` by default.
 * Fixed :meth:`.HTMLElement.parentElement`.

+Version 4.9:

+* Fixed loading of data urls
+* TkinterWeb is now thread-safe when loading resources.
+All custom callbacks now run on the main thread.